-Jersey is the largest and most southerly of the Channel Islands and home to around 99,000 people.
-The Island sits 85 miles off the south coast of England and 14 miles from the North West coast of France.
+Jersey is the largest and most southerly of the Channel Islands with a population of around 105,000.
+It is 85 miles off the south coast of England and 14 miles from the northwest coast of France.

 Jersey is an open, international and outward looking Island community that has forged deep and long-lasting ties and friendships with many nations around the world.
 It has a proud reputation as a world-class international finance centre, a popular tourist destination, a hub of digital creativity and producer of high quality agricultural products.